Home / Career Guides / CRM Specialist

 How long does it take to learn CRM?

 If you’re just starting your work in CRM software, take one hour a day to learn more and practice what you’re learning.
 You’ll be able to understand the basics in the first week or so.
-To get more in-depth, you can sign up for courses and certifications which will be beneficial to advance your career.
+To get more in-depth, you can sign up for courses and certifications that will be beneficial to advance your career.

 What are the best CRM programs to learn?